 LEPTIS MAGNA: ROME IN AFRICA

-No limits for citizens of the Empire
+There were no limits for the citizens of the Empire

 The mainly Roman archaeological remains of Leptis Magna in Libya are exceptional in size and preservation.

 In the 3rd century, the Roman emperor Septimius Severus, called "the African" because he was born in this ancient Carthaginian trading post, made it the showcase of a triumphant and dominating Rome.